Sharing Information with Consumers about the Ingredients in our Products

 Consumers recognize that the products made by our members provide numerous benefits, and there is a desire to have more information available to assist consumers with their purchasing decisions in these classes of products.

 CSPA supports the adoption of federal legislation that would mirror industry’s voluntary program.
-Further, CSPA supports the use of standardized sets of chemical names to identify ingredients, choosing among the International Nomenclature of Cosmetics Ingredients, International Union of Pure and Applied Chemistry, the Chemical Abstract Service name and number, a common chemical name or CSPA's Consumer Product Ingredients Dictionary.
+Further, CSPA supports the use of standardized sets of chemical names to identify ingredients, choosing among the International Nomenclature of Cosmetics Ingredients, International Union of Pure and Applied Chemistry, the Chemical Abstract Service name and number, a common chemical name or the CSPA Consumer Product Ingredients Dictionary.
 Legitimate confidential business information must be protected under any disclosure legislation, including fragrance formula ingredients.
 Product manufacturers should have the option to identify only the presence of fragrances as such and to refer to the International Fragrance Association list or a subset of such list.

 CSPA opposes right-to-know initiatives and legislation that will have the effect of creating state-specific labeling requirements as this would impose an undue burden or barrier to interstate commerce.